-Seeing myself wearing a black toga and flashing a proud smile to everyone around me while receiving my diploma is such a milestone in my existence.
-But, after all the glitz and glamour of the Graduation day, everything is back to zero.
-Indeed, that celebration signifies not an ending but the beginning of the rest of my life.
-Taking summer jobs is not included on my checklist because I am looking for a permanent one at this point.
-No more enrolment dates and tuition fees to care about because job application and expected salaries are what truly matter.
+Wearing that black toga and flashing a proud smile while receiving my diploma is truly a dream come true.
+But, after the glitz and glamour of Graduation day, everything is back to zero.
+The celebration signifies not an ending but the beginning of another journey.

-Even I had various experiences and humbly gained such achievements in college, still, I found it hard to jive along the competitive world of job hunting.
-On the bright side, I thought of still being lucky that I’m certain that my guns are loaded with enough bullets to engage myself into a war — a war where no huge tanks and hideous arena can be seen but only a plain office desk and an officer giving every applicant a stiff remark while handing him/her a resume.
+Even I had various experiences and humbly gained such achievements in college, still I found it hard to jive along the competitive world of job hunting.
+I’m grateful for those experiences that loaded my gun with enough bullets to engage myself into a war — a war where no huge tanks and hideous arena can be seen but only a plain office desk and an officer giving every applicant a stiff remark while handing him/her a resume.

 The internet has become my dependable buddy as I carefully browse on different sites and job offers in local and national perspective.
-Selecting things to put on a resume is also a nitty-gritty part because not all things about me may be included on that piece of paper so I have to rely on the interview proper to fully express myself and my capacity and hope that the series of fast heartbeat and annoying mental block will not get in the way.
+Selecting things to put on a resume is also a nitty-gritty part because not all things about me may be included on that piece of paper so I have to rely on the interview proper to fully express myself and my capacity while hoping that series of fast heartbeat and annoying mental block will not get in the way.

-I even got to memorize every details on my resume as I had it printed for so many times, handing it to companies I walked in, my face full of high hopes and enthusiasm, but when I got home, filled with anxieties thinking if the staff scanned through it or just added it on a big pile of crying and waiting resumes in the corner.
+I even got to memorize every details on my resume as I had it printed for so many times, handing it to companies, my face full of high hopes and enthusiasm, but when I got home, filled with anxieties thinking if the staff scanned through it or just added it on a big pile of resumes in the corner.